CSA-RH/aro-eip-toolkit/README.md

 - **Assigned EIP**: Displayed as "x/y" where x is Primary EIPs and y is Secondary EIPs.
 Total (x+y) should match CPIC Success count.
 - **Azure IPs**: Actual secondary IPs configured on the Azure NIC.
 Should match CPIC Success and Total Assigned EIPs.
 - **Malfunction EIPs**: EIP resources where `status.items` don't match CPIC assignments.
 Red if > 0.
+- **Malfunction CPICs**: CPICs with `CloudResponseSuccess` that are malfunctioning (not assigned, assigned to non-EIP-enabled nodes, have mismatches, or are orphaned).
+Red if > 0.
 - **Overcommitted EIPs**: EIP resources with more IPs configured than available nodes.
 Yellow if > 0.

 **Expected Relationships:**